 Why are there so many bad bosses?

-Further, their research shows that managers, "account for at least 70% of the variance in employee engagement."
+And who is responsible for this poor engagement?
+Gallup's research shows that managers, "account for at least 70% of the variance in employee engagement."

 This is a painful indictment of bosses everywhere.